Souto/cs23-stellar-exoplanet-atmospheres/index.md

 - [Organizers](https://souto.github.io/cs23-stellar-exoplanet-atmospheres/organizers/))
 - [Contact](https://souto.github.io/cs23-stellar-exoplanet-atmospheres/contact/)

+## <i>Contact</i>
+If you have any questions regarding our splinter session, please let us know!
+Send an email to: diogosouto@academico.ufs.br

 > **Reminder:** CS23 follows a **one-person–one-talk** policy.
 Plenary speakers cannot give a talk in a splinter session, and no one can present in more than one splinter.